MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - Change the current working directory to the location where you want the cloned directory;
 - Type 'git clone', and then paste the URL you copied earlier;
 - Press Enter to create your local clone.

+### Forking a project

+- A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+- On GitHub.com, navigate to the relevant repository;
+- In the top-right corner of the page, click Fork;
+- Under "Owner," select the dropdown menu and click an owner for the forked repository;
+- By default, forks are named the same as their upstream repositories.
+Optionally, to further distinguish your fork, in the "Repository name" field, type a name;
+- Optionally, in the "Description" field, type a description of your fork;
+- Optionally, select Copy the DEFAULT branch only;
+- For many forking scenarios, such as contributing to open-source projects, you only need to copy the default branch.
+If you do not select this option, all branches will be copied into the new fork;
+- Click Create fork.

 ### Any change made to the site should be committed and pushed to GitHub like so within your IDE terminal